 Texas has enacted generally broad, extreme laws to preempt local city and county governments and agencies from enacting or enforcing many local gun safety measures, participating in enforcement of some federal gun safety laws, or freely entering into contracts with companies that choose to refrain from doing business with certain firearm industry or trade association organizations.1

 Texas has an explicit preemption law for municipalities that prohibits a municipality from adopting regulations that:

-- relate to the transfer, possession, wearing, carrying, ownership, storage, transportation, licensing, or registration of firearms, air guns, knives, ammunition, or firearm or air gun supplies or accessories;commerce in firearms, air guns, knives, ammunition, or firearm or air gun supplies or accessories; orthe discharge of a firearm or air gun at a sport shooting range.2”
+- relate to the transfer, possession, wearing, carrying, ownership, storage, transportation, licensing, or registration of firearms or ammunition, or firearm supplies or accessories; commerce in firearms or ammunition, or firearm supplies or accessories; or the discharge of a firearm at a sport shooting range; or

 Texas law authorizes the state attorney general to legal claims in the name of the state to obtain a temporary or permanent injunction against a municipality adopting a regulation in violation of this preemption law, and also authorizes the attorney general to seek to recover reasonable expenses incurred in obtaining that injunction.3